Royal Opera's "Falstaff": Big knight on a big horse

 In this production, there's no tree, and the stage instead is covered with tables pushed together to serve for a banquet.

-"It is true that the last act is supposed to take place beside something called Herne's Oak but we decided to make the entire production out of Herne's Oak - the entire show is made out of oak panelling from beginning to end.
-The panelling, the floor, the wall and all the furniture.
+"It is true that the last act is supposed to take place beside something called Herne's Oak but we decided to make the entire production out of Herne's Oak - the entire show is made out of oak paneling from beginning to end.
+The paneling, the floor, the wall and all the furniture.
 Herne's Oak is there the entire way through."

 All this, Carsen told Reuters, is in the interest of finding "one thing which lets you into the work".